MMM Hub Young

 - Gaussian: not currently accessible for non-UCL institutions.
 UCL having a site license and another institute having a site license does not allow users from the other institute to run Gaussian on UCL-owned hardware.

-- VASP: When you request access you need to send us the name and
+- VASP: When you request access you need to send us the email

-email of the main VASP license holder along with the license number.
+name and email of the main VASP license holder along with the license

-legvaspreserved application group.
+legvasp6reserved application groups depending on which versions you are licensed for.
 You may also install your own copy in your home, and we provide a simple build script on Github (tested with VASP 5.4.4, no patches).
 You need to download the VASP source code and then you can run the script following the instructions at the top.

 - Molpro: Only UCL users are licensed to use our central copy and